QkoSad/dotfiles/README.md

 3. replace waybar with eww since waybar can't show current active windows in this workplace
  4. hypland messing the order of windows when I one window in fullscreen
 5. neomutt -
-    * add alerts on new messages,
     * abook install and configure,
     * notmuch,
-    * hide labels inside email
     * how to write html